The Physician Payment Sunshine Act

 What is the expected timeline implementation of the Act in 2013-2014?

-- August 1, 2013: Industry entities will begin collecting the required data.
+- August 1, 2013: Industry entities began collecting the required data.

-- July 2014: Physicians will be permitted to register on CMS Open Payments website.
+- July 2014: Physicians permitted to register on CMS Open Payments website.
 This will allow them to review CMS reported information.

-- Before August 27, 2014: Physicians can request their individual report, view it and flag disputes after completing registration.
+- July 14, 2014 to August 2, 2014 and August 15, 2014 to September 10, 2014: Physicians can request their individual report, view it and flag disputes after completing registration.
 Disputes must be initiated by August 27th to have potentially erroneous data flagged in the initial public release.

 - September 30, 2014: First public reports